thisisdavidbell/hello-operator/hello-app/README.md

 - an OCP 4.4 or above cluster.
 - docker or podman
-- Set the following env vars:
-    - DOCKERHOSTNAME - the fully qualified hostname of your docker repo
-    - DOCKERNAMESPACE - the namespace within your docker repo where all images will be pushed.
-    - OCPHOSTNAME - the fully qualified hostname of your ocp system. (e.g. everything after `api.` or `apps.` )

 ## 1. Create Go app
 Create a simple go application, running a httpserver, returning a string.
 You can use the simple example here: [hello-ocp.go](hello-ocp.go)

+Note:
+ - there is a second commit containing the changes to create v2.0, which adds some functionality used later by the operator.
+This supports 2 env vars:
+   - VERBOSE - provide extra explanatory info about the hello app.
+   - REPEAT - how many times to say hello

 ## 2. Test it
 In one terminal, run: